Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 When it comes to diamonds, you have to deal with all those intimidating grading parameters.
 The 4Cs of diamonds explain why two stones might look similar, but their prices can be worlds apart.

 Don’t worry—after this guide, you’ll know how to spot the real value!
-Whether you’re choosing a diamond for a classic engagement ring or a pair of unique handcrafted vintage earrings, understanding these basics is key.
+Whether you’re choosing a diamond for a classic engagement ring or a pair of unique handcrafted vintage earrings, understanding the 4Cs of diamonds is key.

 Understanding the 4Cs of Diamonds